 A synchronized high-resolution clock is provided so that all the RCIMs in an RCIM chain on multiple systems can share a common time base.
 It also provides a local POSIX 1003.1 compliant high resolution clock.
-An optional GPS module allows alignment of the clock to GPS standard time.
+An optional GPS module allows alignment of the clock to GPS standard time.Multiple RCIMs equipped with the GPS module can provide a common time base without cable connections.
 A high stability oscillator is standard.
 Optional oscillators improve the accuracy of times measured with the RCIM.